 Another factor that affects the quality of your writing is the description.
 Use the most accurate and descriptive terms possible, since they give your writing clarity and personality.
+Descriptive adjectives are the best way to add life to your writing.
 You want to include enough detail to make sure that readers both understand your topic and that your writing isn’t boring.

 Details help make your writing stand out.
 If you are writing a short story, a few small details about your setting or characters make your work interesting.
 If you’re writing a business letter, details about that new project you’re working on make a more informative letter than ones that gloss over the facts.

 There can always be too much of a good thing.
 Don’t get so involved in adding details to your writing that you make it wordy or difficult to understand.
 Your level of detail and explanation should fit the audience.